“The Hate U Give” Author Keynotes Brockport Diversity Conference

 Angie Thomas capped a full day of activity and discussion around inclusive excellence.

 The Hate U Give will hit the big screen this fall.
-But before it does, its creator spoke at The College at Brockport.
+But before it does, its creator spoke at SUNY Brockport.

 Author Angie Thomas, the author of the No. 1 New York Times bestseller, served as the keynote for the 18th annual Brockport Diversity Conference September 20.
 The novel’s main character, 16-year-old Starr Carter navigates between her poverty stricken neighborhood and the elite suburban prep school she attends.
 Her life is up-ended when she is the sole witness to a police officer shooting her best friend, who turns out to have been unarmed during the confrontation — but may or may not have been a drug dealer.

 The Hate U Give was required reading for incoming freshmen this summer as part of the Academic Planning Seminar’s Summer Reading Program.

 Thomas told the audience in Brockport’s Special Events Recreation Center that her inspiration for the book was the death of Oscar Grant, a 22-year-old African American who was shot and killed by a police officer on New Years Day 2009.
 Thomas was a college student at the time and was outraged that some of her classmates felt Grant may have deserved it.

 “I wasn’t sure how to make my classmates understand.
 I had two options,” Thomas said.
 “A) I could burn down the entire school.
 B) I could do something productive.
 I started to write.”

 Thomas penned a short story.
 A professor encouraged her to turn it into a novel.
 But it took more deaths of a similar nature occurring before she was finally inspired to do it.